aryansethi-21/Algoscale_project_login_and_registration_form-/README.md

 LOGOUT.PHP:-
 This is the last page which will be present on the dashboard from where the user will be able to logout from the dashboard and redirected to the login.php page.

+The database has been created on PHPMyAdmin MySql server , and the project had been hosted on localhost.